baidu/dperf/docs/design.md

 ### Zero Copy, Zero Sockbuf, Zero Checksum
 - Zero copy.
 Except for the startup phase, dperf does not copy any data, including Ethernet header/IP header/transport layer header/payload, because these contents are almost fixed.
 - Zero receive buffer. dperf does not care about the content of the payload.
-These contents are nothing more than the filler of the message. dper only cares about how many bytes are received.
+These contents are nothing more than the filler of the message. dperf only cares about how many bytes are received.
 - Zero sending buffer.
 The ordinary protocol stack needs to send buffers, and only after receiving the confirmation from the other party, can these buffers be released, otherwise it is retransmitted; in addition, it needs to be considered that the sequence number of the other party's confirmation may be anywhere in the buffer, not necessarily confirming a message At the end of; the management of the sending buffer is a more complicated task.
 The data sent is the same, so dperf does not need a socket-level sending buffer, just a global message pool.
 - Zero checksum.
 Usually we will use the network card function to offload the checksum of the message, but we have to calculate the pseudo header; for the same connection, the message type is fixed, dperf has already calculated the tail and head checksum, the whole process does not Checksum calculation.